cbrilliant20/klaviyo-challenge/Readme.md

 1. Email
 2. Phone Number
 3. Name
-4. Ticket Quantity (qty)
+4. Ticket Quantity (ticketQty)
-5. Date of ticket (day)
+5. Date of ticket (skiDate)
-6. Email/SMS opt in (opt)
+6. Email/SMS opt in (optStatus)

 # How to use the data in Klaviyo

 1. There are two sources of incoming data to your Klaviyo account, profiles created on the front-end through the form, and the weather data feed.
-2. A custom flow has been created to allow a Klaviyo admin to simply select all users who have opted in to the Stratton Report to be notified of the current weather on the morning of their lift ticket date.
+2. A custom flow has been created to allow a Klaviyo admin to automatically add all users who have opted in (opt = true) to the Stratton Report to be notified of the current weather on the morning of their lift ticket date.
+3. The data feed api call should be modified to represent the correct location if that needs to be changed from Stratton.